Nambiappan/Dev-ops/README.md

 8. git rm  <file name>
     rm sub command removes files from git tracking

-9. To ignore any files to be tracked not shown in the status everytime, create a .gitignore file a nd add the files name ,which needs to be not tracked by git.
+9. To ignore any files to be tracked not shown in the status everytime, create a .gitignore file and add the files name ,which needs to be not tracked by git.
 These files are mostly compiled / binaries of source code , which is not required to be tracked.

 10. git clone  <path of orginal> <cloning Repo location>
    git cloning supports over ssh , http(s) and locally